Buchdahl limits in theories with regular black holes: Perfect fluid stars

 \section{Perfect fluid stars}

 In this section we review a few general aspects of perfect-fluid static and spherically symmetric $D$-dimensional stars.
 All the theories considered in this paper satisfy Birkhoff's theorem, which means that the exterior region will always be described by the corresponding static (and generally unique) vacuum solution.
-On the other hand, the stress tensor will be non-vanishing within the matter-filled interior region which will be glued to the vacuum solution at the star surface.
+On the other hand, the stress tensor will be non-vanishing within the matter-filled interior region which will be glued to the vacuum solution at the star surface---in the sense that the metric is continuous across the boundary, with no surface stress tensor.

 In Schwarzschild coordinates, we can write the most general $D$-dimensional SSS metric as

 where $N(r)$ and $f(r)$ are two functions determined by the field equations, and $r^2\dif \Omega_{D-2}^2$ is the metric of a ($D-2$)-sphere of areal radius $r$, which henceforth will be referred to as the \textit{radius}.